Second Passports

 They do it because the US government does not make it easy for expats to live abroad as Americans.
 Beyond the expensive accounting and asset reporting headaches, the long arm of US law simply makes day-to-day life more challenging in their adopted homelands.

-At a certain point, they just give up and renounce US citizenship.
+At a certain point, they just give up and let go of their US citizenship.

 Comparison of the Cheapest Citizenship by Investment